ItsKarlito/client-server/README.md

 ### Objective

-Use a RaspberryPi as a web server and pushing data to clients on the same network
+Use a RaspberryPi as a web server and push data in real time to clients on the same network

 ### Technology Stack